 Lidocaine (On the skin)

 Numbs the skin and relieves pain caused by shingles or other conditions.
+Treats urethritis and prevents and controls pain in procedures involving the male and female urethra.
+Also numbs and lubricates the nose, mouth, and throat for intubation.
 This medicine is a topical anesthetic.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to lidocaine or similar medicines.

 Cream, Foam, Gel/Jelly, Liquid, Lotion, Ointment, Pad, Patch, Spray

 - Use this medicine as directed.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.

 - Do not get this medicine into your eyes.
 If it does get into your eyes, rinse with water or saline solution right away.

 - Do not apply this medicine to open wounds, burns, broken or inflamed skin, or to a large area of skin unless directed by your doctor.

 - Wash your hands with soap and water before and after applying a patch.